DOS Game Compatibility Notes

 AMD compatibility issues

 While AMD's clone processors theoretically had all the same features as Intel chips, there are some instances where the differences between them may be to blame for compatibility issues when running games natively.
-The following games could be made to run natively on an Intel chip (Pentium III) but have issues on an AMD-based system (K6-2):
+The following games could be made to run natively on an Intel chip (Pentium III) but had issues on an AMD-based system (K6-2):

 - Demon Stalkers (locks up at title screen)